Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 DURING THE PROCEDURE

-If the procedure is performed at the hospital or at your child's health care provider's office, you will most likely be able to be there.
+If the procedure is performed at the hospital or at the provider's office, you will most likely be able to be there.
 Ask the provider if you are not sure.
 If your child does not want you to be there, it is best to honor this wish.

 Out of respect for your child's growing need for privacy, do not allow peers or siblings to view the procedure unless your child allows them or asks for them to be there.

-- Ask your child's health care provider to limit the number of strangers who enter and leave the room during the procedure, because this can raise anxiety.
+- Ask your child's provider to limit the number of strangers who enter and leave the room during the procedure, because this can raise anxiety.

 - Ask if the provider who has spent the most time with your child can be present during the procedure.